 Ted Brown, KETCHConsulting

 Learn critical strategies to get your upper management to not only approve budget, but to fully embrace to your business continuity, disaster recovery or risk management programs.
-The presenter will walk the attendees through these critically important steps:
+Ted Brown will walk attendees through these critically important steps:

 • Document objectives